Learn Punctuations Marks with its uses, kinds, definitions and examples of every type by using in sentences.

 A full stop (.) is used at the end of the positive and negative sentences.
 A full stop expresses that the sentences have been finished.

 For Example, She makes very strong tea.
-I love to visit desert.
-I have reached in the stadium.
+I love to visit the desert.
+I have reached the stadium.

 3. Use of Question Mark (?)

 For Example, Where is your NB cricket bat?
 Did you notice his mistake?
 Were they doing their assignments?
 Was he taking tea?
-Is he not guilty for this act?
+Is he not guilty of this act?

 4. Use of Comma (,)

-For Example, I have ball, bat and a cap in my kit bag.
-I,you and he will join the insurance corporation.
-He is beautiful, active and intelligent person.
-He loves to eat pizza, burger and fries.
+For Example, I have a ball, bat and a cap in my kit bag.
+I, you and he will join the insurance corporation.
+He is a beautiful, active and intelligent person.
+He loves to eat pizza, burgers and fries.

 5. Use of Colon (🙂

-We use colon to introduce a list of items.
+We use a colon to introduce a list of items.

 For Example: (a)We need several ingredients for the chocolate cake: flour, cocoa, butter, eggs, sugar and vanilla extract. (b)If you want to improve your cooking, you can do three things: read cooking books, go to cooking classes and cook as much you can.